 Trump sets his sights on Iowa with visits Saturday as he tries to solidify his support in the state

-DES MOINES, Iowa (AP) — Donald Trump continues his autumn push in Iowa on Saturday with presidential campaign events planned in two of the leadoff caucus state’s larger cities.
+DES MOINES, Iowa (AP) — Donald Trump continued his autumn push in Iowa on Saturday with presidential campaign events planned in two of the leadoff caucus state’s larger cities.

-Trump was set to appear in Waterloo at the latest in a recent series of organizing rallies that have drawn more than 1,000 people — 2,000-plus at some — and are aimed at encouraging attendees to pledge to support him in the caucuses, which are scheduled for Jan.
-15.
+Trump drew 1,700 people in Waterloo for an event aimed at encouraging attendees to pledge to support him in the caucuses, which are scheduled for Jan.
+15. Hundreds more people waited outside, a sign of his dominance in the state and nationally.

+“We have to win this.
+We have to win it big,” he told the crowd.
+“We’re going to do numbers we’ve never done.”

+The former president blamed President Joe Biden for Hamas’ surprise attack on Israel, alleging Biden had demonstrated weakness that emboldened U.S. adversaries.
+He also renewed his attacks on New York Attorney General Letitia James, whose office is pursuing a civil fraud case currently on trial.
+Trump called James “grossly incompetent” and “an evil person.”

 Campaign advisers have said they expect Trump to win the caucuses, which are precinct-level, party-run meetings where party members also register the first votes of the 2024 GOP campaign.